P

 Maintenance And Grooming

 The puli coat is the main focus of any dedicated owner and requires consistent care, whether corded, clipped, or brushed.
-Puli coats require simple bathing until they reach ten months of age when their undercoat starts to develop.
-As the dog matures, the coats grow thicker and mat to the touch.
-Natural separations occur in the fur as it clumps together close to the skin – these are the beginnings of the cording process.
-The hair lengthens, and the owner should manually separate the cords into soft clumps by organizing them and pulling them apart with your fingers.
+Puli coats require simple bathing until they reach ten months of age, when their undercoat starts to develop.
+As the dog matures, the coat grows thicker and forms mats to the touch.
+Natural separations occur in the fur as it clumps together close to the skin — these are the beginnings of the cording process.
+The hair lengthens, and the owner should manually separate the cords into soft clumps by organizing them and pulling them apart with their fingers.

 This process requires repetition over six to nine months until your puli reaches two years of age.
 Be sure to properly introduce your dog to hair treatment with plenty of positive reinforcement and affection, and your pup will come to associate the task with appreciation.
 Once the cords are formed, include clipping and regular maintenance as part of a routine that includes nail trimming, ear cleaning, and checking for debris in the coat and behind the ears.